 CORONATION OF KING JAMES

-After a pair of masterful games in which he outplayed both reigning MVP Giannis Antetokounmpo and Finals MVP Kawhi Leonard, Los Angeles Lakers star James was given an imaginary crown by teammate Kyle Kuzma in the closing seconds of their win over the Clippers.
+After a pair of masterful games in which he outplayed both reigning MVP Giannis Antetokounmpo and Finals MVP Kawhi Leonard, Los Angeles Lakers star James was given an invisible crown by teammate Kyle Kuzma in the closing seconds of their win over the Clippers.

 In all, James tallied 28 points, 8 rebounds and 9 assists in 35 minutes of court time against the Lake Show’s crosstown rivals, just 40 hours after recording 37 points, 8 rebounds and 8 assists against the league-leading Milwaukee Bucks.
 In all, it was a performance befitting a king.